Predator: Killer of Killers: The Bullet

-The Battle
+Epilogue

-Torres awakens in a cell alongside Ursa and Kenji, all three having been placed in suspended animation by the Predators after having killed their respective Predators, although they all find that they cannot communicate due to a language barrier.
+Awakening aboard the ship, Torres is thrown into a prison cell alongside Ursa and Kenji, all three having been placed in suspended animation by the Predators after having killed their respective Predators, although they all find that they cannot communicate due to a language barrier.
 (Note: As depicted in Predator: The Preserve (2023) and Predator: The Last Hunt (2024).)
 They are all fitted with explosive collars, taken to a gladiatorial arena on an arid, desert alien world, and presented to a Predator warlord Ursa calls the "Grendel King," who commands them to fight to the death, with the winner to fight him.
 Ursa initially attacks Torres and Kenji, but they convince her to join forces and escape.
 The Grendel King unleashes a massive alien beast into the arena, which swallows Torres.
 Ursa and Kenji work together to kill the creature and Torres escapes, stealing a hoverbike and deactivating the explosive collars when the Grendel King attempts to kill them.
 Finally deciding to work together, the three flee toward the Grendel King's spaceship, although the Grendel King destroys the hoverbike with a thrown bone ax.

-Ursa and Kenji battle the Grendel King and seriously injure him while Torres tries to figure out how to fly his ship.
+Ursa and Kenji battle the Grendel King and badly damage him while Torres tries to figure out how to fly his ship.
 The Grendel King gains the upper hand against the two warriors and nearly kills them, but Torres uses the engines to blast the Grendel King away; as they attempt to flee, the Grendel King severs Kenji's right arm with a thrown spear and Predator soldiers ground the ship with a harpoon launcher.
-Telling Torres and Kenji not to avenge her, Ursa uses her shield to slide down the harpoon cable and destroy the launcher, sacrificing herself to let the others escape.
-Immediately after her capture, the Grendel King rallies a hunting party to pursue the fugitives.
+Telling Torres and Kenji not to avenge her, Ursa uses her shield to slide down the harpoon cable and destroy the launcher, sacrificing herself to let the others escape as the Grendel King rallies his tribe to pursue the fugitives.
 Ursa is placed back in suspended animation and stored alongside other captives (human and alien alike) that have also killed Predators, including Naru, (Note: As depicted in Prey (2022).)
 Mike Harrigan, (Note: As depicted in Predator 2 (1990).
-This appearance is only in the film's extended cut.) and Dutch Schaefer.
+This appearance is only in the film's extended cut.) and Alan "Dutch" Schaefer.
 (Note: As depicted in Predator (1987).
 This appearance is only in the film's extended cut.)